 Self-efficacy also develops by observing others.
 When one sees other people of the same ability, talent or circumstances, one might also think that he/she can also succeed.
 In essence, you are making other people’s performance as your basis.

 Your friends and families are a powerful source of self-efficacy.
 When people appreciate your talent or skill, you’ll be more likely to believe that you indeed can achieve.
 Verbal encouragements can help boost your self-efficacy.

 Your psychological responses play important role in maintaining self-efficacy.
 Emotional states such as stress, anxiety can have a negative impact on your self-belief.
 Feeling extremely nervous during class recitation or delivering a speech impairs your ability to succeed in the task.
 So learning how to control your emotional states helps you effectively function in a self-efficacy demanding task.

 These are the factors that help self-efficacy develop.
 But the question is how can you improve your self-belief in your own capability?
-Below is the useful suggestion to improving your self-efficacy.
+Below is the useful suggestion for improving your self-efficacy.

 Visualization.
 Dreaming for something nice to happen is not enough.
 You need to set goals, right?
-But successful people have rare habit – the habit of seeing themselves as successful ones before they actually succeed.
+But successful people have a rare habit – the habit of seeing themselves as successful ones before they actually succeed.
 Sounds weird right?
 But it’s not.
 Studies have proven this.
 Having a clear picture in your mind about something you desperately want to succeed can help you become successful.
 This is the beauty of the human brain – its ability to make imaginations into reality.
 What you hold in your mind, you can hold it in your hand.